Your Full-Service, Fully Professional Law Firm

 At Tapp Law Firm, we believe estate planning is essential for everyone, regardless of their background or stage in life.
 Major life changes, such as divorce, the birth of a child, retirement or a serious medical diagnosis, make estate planning all the more important.
 By establishing an estate plan that is tailored to your wishes and situation, you can have peace of mind that your wishes will be respected and your loved ones will be cared for in the face of life’s uncertainties.

-For nearly 30 years, Tylar Tapp, has served clients across Arkansas with dedication and integrity.
+For years, Tylar Tapp has served clients across Arkansas with dedication and integrity.
 He will be committed to guiding you through life’s legal challenges with open, honest communication.
 He is well-versed in the nuances of estate planning and probate proceedings under Arkansas law and will provide tailored guidance to meet your unique needs.
 We have built a strong reputation for excellence and are proud to be a full-service law firm that prioritizes your interests.

 What Goes Into An Estate Plan?